postmanlabs/openapi-to-postman/TESTGENERATION.md

 | Response JSON body format check     | jsonBody            | boolean | false     | enabled            |                    | Adds the check if the postman response body is matching the expected content-type defined in the OpenApi spec.                                               | true     | TEST GENERATION |
 | Response Schema validation check    | schemaValidation    | boolean | false     | enabled            |                    | Adds the check if the postman response body is matching the JSON schema defined in the OpenApi spec.
 The JSON schema is inserted inline in the postman test. | true     | TEST GENERATION |
 | Response Header presence check      | headersPresent      | boolean | false     | enabled            |                    | Adds the check if the postman response header has the header names present, like defined in the OpenApi spec.                                                | true     | TEST GENERATION |

+## Postman test suite extendTests

+The manual tests are added during generation.
+The tests are mapped based on the OpenApi operationId.
+Anything added in `tests` array, will be added to the postman test scripts.
+- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the tests will be extended
+- **tests (Array)** : Array of additional postman test scripts.
+- **responseChecks (array)** : Extends the generateTests `responseChecks` (see [Postman test suite properties](#postman-test-suite-properties)) with specifics for the openApiOperationId.
+- **overwrite (Boolean true/false)** : Resets all generateTests and overwrites them with the defined tests from the `tests` array.
+  Default: false

+## Postman test suite overwriteRequests

+To facilitate automation, you might want to modify property values with "randomized" or specific values.
+The overwrites are mapped based on the OpenApi operationId.
+Anything added in `overwriteKeyValues` array, will be used to modify to the postman request body.

+Properties explained:
+- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the tests will be extended
+- **overwriteKeyValues (Array)** : Array of additional postman test scripts.

+- **key (string)** : The key that will be targetted in the request body to overwrite/extend.
+- **value (string)** : The value that will be used to overwrite/extend the key in the request body OR use the [Postman Dynamic variables](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{randomInt}}`.
+- **overwrite (Boolean true/false)** : Overwrites the request body value OR attach the value to the original request body value.